MildLion/echsacademicleague/README.md

 ## License

-This project is designed for educational use by NCAL participants and organizers.
+This project is designed for educational use by El Camino High School Academic League

 ---